 Photography and imagery are key tools for showing our diverse and dynamic community.
 Our imagery captures the University and connects with people in ways that words cannot.
 What we say describes what we're doing to challenge convention and shape the future — our imagery shows it.

-The University has an extensive range of photographic images for use in publications, advertising and on the University website.
-An image library is under development, with a view to providing an online tool for staff to access, view and download photographs from an extensive catalogue.
+The University has an extensive range of photographic images for use in publications, advertising, and on the University website.

-As an interim measure, University staff seeking images for use in promotional collateral can direct enquiries to Marketing.Office@utas.edu.au.
+University staff seeking images for use in promotional collateral can direct enquiries to the Marketing Office.

 Permission to use photographs

-Photographs that are not owned by the University must not be used in any promotional material, publications or advertisement, unless the University has received written permission from the copyright owner (in some cases the copyright owner may be the photographer).
-The written permission can be in the form of email, fax or letter*.
+Photographs that are not owned by the University must not be used in any promotional material, publications or advertisement, unless the University has the express consent of the copyright owner through the Licence Deed Agreement, as identified above.

 * Original copies of the University Personal Consent Form and/or any photographer permission advice should be held on file within the relevant organisational unit.
 A scanned electronic version of the form should be saved onto HPRM (the University's record information management system).
 For those units that do not operate or access HPRM, the scanned electronic version of the form should be emailed to RMU.Staff@utas.edu.au.
 Forms should be emailed individually, rather than in bulk, for effective retrieval purposes.